 Pharmacogenetics is the study of how genes affect a person’s response to drugs.
 Inappropriate medication prescribing is associated with adverse drug reactions, hospital admissions and mortality, which can all be reduced due to recent advances in genetic testing and translational technology.

 How We Are Solving It

-Led by TELUS Health in partnership with GenXys, LifeLabs, Emily Carr University of Art + Design and Genome BC, the Tailored Health – Pharmacogenetics team is creating a pharmacogenetics ecosystem by digitally connecting testing labs and medication decision support software with primary care and pharmacy management systems.
+Led by TELUS Health in partnership with GenXys, LifeLabs, Emily Carr University of Art + Design and Genome BC, the Tailored Health – Pharmacogenetics team began to create a pharmacogenetics ecosystem by digitally connecting testing labs and medication decision support software with primary care and pharmacy management systems.

-Enabled by a digitally integrated solution, this project combines an individual’s genetic makeup with their biophysical, drug and medical history, integrating clinically useful medication options into the clinical workflow through electronic medical records and pharmacy management systems.
+Enabled by a digitally integrated solution, this project would’ve combined an individual’s genetic makeup with their biophysical, drug and medical history, integrating clinically useful medication options into the clinical workflow through electronic medical records and pharmacy management systems.

-With patients and their clinicians using this solution, adverse drug reactions will be reduced, and the standard of care in Canada will be improved.
-The ultimate goal is to provide “the right drug to the right person at the right time.”
+If patients and their clinicians would have used this solution, adverse drug reactions will be reduced, and the standard of care in Canada will be improved.
+The ultimate goal was to provide “the right drug to the right person at the right time.”

 Get involved now!

 We’re not waiting for the future.
 We’re creating it.Become a Member